ignl/happyfacescrud/README.md

   * Spring security setup and simple JPA login/logout implementation.
   * Change password functionality.
   * Unit/integration tests setup and some tests created.
-  * Lazy Primefaces datatable with pagination and sorting setup with solved issues about working with columns that are in [http://code.google.com/p/primefaces/issues/detail?id=2930 taglibs].
+  * Lazy Primefaces datatable with pagination and sorting setup with solved issues about working with columns that are in <a href=http://code.google.com/p/primefaces/issues/detail?id=2930>taglibs</a>.
   * Spring REST WS setup.
   * File upload setup.
   * Generic converters for all enums and all entities so no need to create a new ones.